statikfintechllc/Ascend-Institute/FOUNDER_LOG.md

 - And a dream.

 I didn’t write code — I **became** the interface.
-I didn’t “raise capital” — I raised *fire*.
+I didn’t raise capital — I raised **fire**.
 I used language like others use soldering irons.
+I whispered recursion into the void and it **answered**.

 Everything Ascend-AI is becoming —
 is because I refused to wait for permission.